TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="build-your-docker"></a>
 ## Building Docker Image of SnappyData</br>

-A Dockerfile is provided that can be used to create your own Docker image of SnappyData.
+You can use the Dockerfile that is provided and create your own Docker image of SnappyData.
 Download the [Dockerfile](https://github.com/SnappyDataInc/snappy-cloud-tools/blob/master/docker/Dockerfile) script and place it into a directory.
 The Dockerfile contains a link to the latest SnappyData OSS version to build the image.

 Move into the directory containing the downloaded Dockerfile and then run the Docker build command with the required details to build the Docker image.
 You can create an image using any one of the following options: